 Garan (fig. 5) again suggests that an orbital perspective must be taken.
-This happens when sustainable business approaches are put into practice, and mean that we reverse our thinking from Economy to Society to Planet to Planet to Society to Economy.
+This happens when sustainable business approaches are put into practice.
+We need to reverse our thinking from Economy to Society to Planet - to Planet to Society to Economy.
 Garan believes that “our society is dependent on our Planet, and our Economy is dependent on Society.”

 But can a business be truly sustainable?
 Garan believes so.
-For a business to be truly sustainable—not only environmentally, but also financial, political and culturally—we need to collaborate.
+For a business to be truly sustainable—not only environmentally, but also financially, politically and culturally—we need to collaborate.

 To collaborate doesn’t mean that we agree with everything.
 Garan says “it means that we are willing to seek out and find the common ground, we are willing to find those things that we do agree on and use those to build a relationship and hopefully a foundation of trust that we can use to start to address the things we don't agree on”.